Understadning the Calibration Images from Light Illusion: Part 2

 • Rendering: At render, you can explicitly set Resolve to write to the codec at Video or Data Levels.

-This Insight deals specifically with Clip Level Interpretation of Video / Data levels.
-You learn how to determine if your software is properly interpreting these test images.
-And if not, you learn where the software is setting your 0 IRE (black) and 100 IRE (white) levels.
-Once you know what you’re software is doing, you can then use these test images with confidence, knowing which patches you can ignore and which patches are significant when precalibrating your display.
+This Insight deals specifically with clip-level interpretation of video/data levels.
+You learn to determine if your software properly interprets these test images.
+And if not, you learn where the software sets your 0 IRE (black) and 100 IRE (white) levels.
+Once you know what your software is doing, you can confidently use these test images, knowing which patches you can ignore and which are significant when pre-calibrating your display.

 Next: Precalibrating using Premiere Pro